spatie/icalendar-generator/README.md

 ## Upgrading

-There were some substantial changes between v1 and v2 of the package, check the [upgrade](https://github.com/spatie/icalendar-generator/blob/master/UPGRADING.md) guide for more information.
+There were some substantial changes between v1 and v2 of the package.
+Check the [upgrade](https://github.com/spatie/icalendar-generator/blob/master/UPGRADING.md) guide for more information.

 ## Usage